ricomariani/CG-SQL-author/docs/developer_guide/05_cql_runtime.md

 int cql_string_like(cql_string_ref _Nonnull s1, cql_string_ref _Nonnull s2);
 ```

-Strings can be converted from their reference form to standard C form.
-These
+Strings can be converted from their reference form to standard C form using
-macros define how this is done.
-Note that temporary allocations are possible
+these macros.
+It's important to note that temporary allocations are possible
-here but the standard implementation does not actually need to do an alloc.
-It
+with these conversions, but the standard implementation typically doesn't
-stores UTF8 in the string pointer so it's ready to go.
+require any allocation.
+It stores UTF-8 in the string pointer, making it readily
+available.

 ```c
 #define cql_alloc_cstr(cstr, str) const char *_Nonnull cstr = (str)->ptr
 #define cql_free_cstr(cstr, str) 0
 ```

-The macros for result sets have somewhat less flexibility.
-The main thing
+The macros for result sets offer somewhat less flexibility.
+The primary
-that you can do here is add additional fields to the "meta" structure.
-It
+customization available here is adding additional fields to the "meta"
-needs those key fields because it is created by the compiler.
-However the
+structure.
+This structure requires those key fields because it's created by the
-API is used to create a result set so that can be any object you like.
-It
+compiler.
+However, the API used to create a result set can be any object of your
-only has to respond to the `get_meta`, `get_data`, and `get_count` apis.
+choice.
+It only needs to respond to the `get_meta`, `get_data`, and `get_count`
-Those can be mapped as you desire.
-In principle there could have been
+APIs, which you can map as desired.
+In principle, there could have been a macro
-a macro to create the "meta" as well (a PR for this is welcome) but it's
+to create the "meta" as well (pull requests for this are welcome), but it's
-really a pain for not much benefit.
+quite cumbersome for minimal benefit.
 The advantage of defining your own "meta"
-is that you can use it to add additional custom APIs to your result set that
+is that you can utilize it to add additional custom APIs to your result set that
-might need some storage.
+might require some storage.

-The additional API `cql_result_set_note_ownership_transferred(result_set)`
+The additional API `cql_result_set_note_ownership_transferred(result_set)` is
-is used in the event that you are moving ownership of the buffers from
+employed when transferring ownership of the buffers from CQL's universe.
+For
-out of CQL's universe.
-So like maybe JNI is absorbing the result, or
-Objective C is absorbing the result.
-The default implementation is a no-op.
+instance, if JNI or Objective C absorbs the result.
+The default implementation
+is a no-op.

 ```c
 // builtin result set